 Welcome to the Muse Series!
 This week I connected with Jaye, the founder of a brand I adore - Argilo, based in Cornwall.
 Jaye takes inspiration from slow living and the Mediterranean, crafting beautiful vessels and homewares to elevate everyday rituals.
-You can view her work here, visit the Argilo instagram, and stay tuned for an exciting collaboration!
+You can view her work here, visit the Argilo instagram, shop the "ritual cup" - a favourite of mine - and stay tuned for an exciting collaboration!

 Argilo takes inspiration from slow living and the Mediterranean, which is very much aligned to Palm of Feronia’s outlook.
 What is it about this way of life that resonates with you?